 - Remove the ants’ scent trail – Ants send out scouts to find new sources of food.
 These scouts will leave a scent trail for other ants to follow to the food (which is why you normally see ants walking in a straight line.
 They are all following the scent trail.).
 Removing this scent trail will remove the directions to the flowering vine.
 Observe what path the ants are taking to get to your plant.
 Take a cloth soaked with bleach or ammonia and lay the cloth over as much of that path as possible.
 Do not pour bleach or ammonia directly onto the soil, as this can damage the roots of the plant.

-If you follow some of these tips, soon your ant problem will be gone and your will be able to enjoy your ant free garden.
+If you follow some of these tips, soon your ant problem will be gone and you will be able to enjoy your ant-free garden.